-----------WORK IN PROGRESS------WORK IN PROGRESS------

 INTRODUCTION:

 The project Inside the Narrative has its academic position in the subject area of visual communication at the Faculty of Art, Music, and Design at the University of Bergen, Norway.
-The project's position within artistic fields such as illustration, animation and graphic design gives us a unique opportunity to help bring forth new perspectives on VR storytelling that may differ from insights gathered from, for example the computer games industry, film, medicine or engineering.
-These perspectives highlights communication through visual concepts, visual expressions, written language in combination with interactivity, moving images and sound.
-Working with VR-experinces within the field of visual communication allows for experimentation with new media experinces outside of the established standards of for example computer game or film experiences.
-This study is maybe paradoxially occupied by creating something that can be categorized as a type of film documentary, but the way the experince is constructed is equally engaging in modes of communication found in books or printed matter.
+The project's position within artistic fields such as illustration, animation and graphic design gives us a unique opportunity to help bring forth new perspectives on VR storytelling that may differ from insights gathered from, for example the computer games industry, film, journalism, medicine or engineering.
+Perspectives from the visual communication field put emphasis on communication through visual concepts, expressions, written language in combination with interactivity, moving images and sound in an multimodal fashion.
+Creating seemless realistic illusions is normally not the main objective when creating visual art, illustration or graphic design.
+At the same time this study is, maybe paradoxially to the claim of beeing outside the film and video genres occupied by creating a VR-experience that is similar to a videobased 360 VR-documentary.
+The way it differs from a VR-documentary genre wise is in the hybridity of its means of telling the story, borrowing equally from modes of storytelling also found in edtorial illustration and printed matter.
+This may describe the Shadow of War VR-experience in this study as an attemt to create a VR-feature documentary that mediawise would fit into an editorial publication.

 RESEARCH QUESTION: